TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-11-02-symplify-monorepo-builder-split-fractal-of-bad-design.md

 I do appreciate a good error message.

-## 5. It requires both Travis and GitHub to run:
+## 5. It Depends on both Travis and GitHub

 If you want to make it work on your monorepo, [you have to follow these steps](/blog/2018/07/19/how-to-make-github-and-travis-split-monorepo-to-multiple-git-repositories-for-you/):